geotrellis/geotrellis-workshop/docs/histograms.md

 sidebar_label: Histograms
 ---

+Histograms efficiently compute statistics such as min, max, median, mode and median.
+They can also derive quantile breaks, commonly used to generate color maps as described in [Rendering Images](rendering-images.md#via-histogram).

-It’s often useful to derive a histogram from rasters, which represents a distribution of the values in a raster.
+It’s often useful to derive a histogram from rasters, which represent a distribution of the pixel values.
 In GeoTrellis, we support two types of histograms:

 - `Histogram[Int]`: represents the exact counts of integer values
 - `Histogram[Double]`: represents a grouping of values into a discrete number of buckets